crystal-lang/crystal-book/docs/tutorials/basics/50_control_flow.md

 ### Nil

-The most simplistic type is `Nil`.
+The simplest type is `Nil`.
 It has only a single value: `nil` and represents the absence of an actual value.

 Remember [`String#index` from last lesson](./40_strings.md#indexing-substrings)?